Undie run puts the fun into fundraising

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-But his superhuman effort was worth it because he managed to raise more than $1000 for New Zealand mental health and cancer charities.
+But the superhuman effort along Portobello Rd on a freezing cold and snowing Dunedin day last Sunday was worth it because he managed to raise more than $1000 for New Zealand mental health and cancer charities.

 It certainly caused a spectacle for many drivers in Portobello Rd and caught the eye of hundreds more on social media - most of them thinking, "What the ... ?"